Constraining Disk-to-Corona Power Transfer Fraction, Soft X-ray Excess Origin, and Black Hole Spin Population of Type-1 AGN across Mass Scales: Modeling Details of Individual AGN

 \subsubsection{Mrk~79}

-The source Mrk~79 shows two narrow emission lines and one broad emission line in the iron band (6$-$7\keV{}), a Compton hump in the $\sim 15-30$\keV{} range, and variable soft X-ray excess emission below $\sim 2$\keV{} (Fig.~A1).
-The line energies of the two detected narrow lines are at $\sim 6.38$\keV{} and $\sim 6.95$\keV{}, which correspond to Fe~K$_{\alpha}$ and Fe~K$_{\beta}$ emission lines, respectively.
-The hard X-ray (3$-$78\keV{}) spectra of the source are best described by the model {\tt TBabs*(relxillCp$+$xillverCp$+$nthcomp)} with $\chi^{2}/\rm{dof}=715.1/718$, where {\tt xillverCp} models Fe~K$_{\alpha}$ and Fe~K$_{\beta}$ emission lines together with the Compton hump and the broad Fe~K emission is modeled by {\tt relxillCp}.
-When extrapolated down to 0.3\keV{}, the hard X-ray best-fit model self-consistently fits the broadband (0.3$-$78\keV{}) X-ray spectra with $\chi^{2}/\rm{dof}=1138.6/972$, where the relativistic disk reflection model {\tt relxillCp} describes the soft X-ray excess.
-When we add the warm Comptonization model ({\tt compTT}) to test the warm coronal origin of soft X-ray excess, the Bayesian model selection metric finds that the difference between the Deviance Information Criteria without and with the warm Comptonization component is $\Delta {\rm DIC}={\rm DIC}_{\rm without~WC}-{\rm DIC}_{\rm with~WC}= 1211.0-1296.0 =-85.0<0$.
-Thus, the Bayesian analysis confirms that an extra warm Comptonization over the higher-density disk reflection is not required to explain the soft X-ray excess in Mrk~79.
-Therefore, we can write the broadband best-fit model expression as
+The source Mrk~79 revealed narrow Fe~K$_{\alpha}$ and Fe~K$_{\beta}$ emission line cores at $\sim$6.38\keV{} and $\sim$6.95\keV{}, respectively, together with a broad Fe~K emission feature of width $\sim$0.3\keV{} in the 6$-$7\keV{} band, a Compton hump in the 15$-$40\keV{} range, and variable soft X-ray excess emission below $\sim$2\keV{} (Fig.~A1).
+The broad Fe~K emission feature is modeled by relativistic disk reflection ({\tt relxillCp}), which has a confidence level of 99.9\% and $\Delta {\rm DIC}=13.6>10$.
+The Compton hump modeled by distant reflection ({\tt xillverCp}) or relativistic reflection ({\tt relxillCp}) has confidence levels of 90.72\% and 91.43\%, and $\Delta {\rm DIC}=2.3$ and $5.3>2$, respectively.
+Therefore, the model {\tt TBabs*(relxillCp$+$xillverCp$+$nthComp)} best describes the hard X-ray (3$-$78\keV{}) spectra of the source, providing $\chi^{2}/\rm{dof}=716/718$, where {\tt xillverCp} models Fe~K$_{\alpha}$/K$_{\beta}$ emission line cores and part of the Compton hump, while the broad Fe~K emission and most of the Compton hump are modeled by {\tt relxillCp}.
+When extrapolated down to 0.3\keV{}, the hard X-ray best-fit model can fit the broadband spectra well with $\chi^{2}/\rm{dof}=1138.6/972$.
+However, we notice some positive residuals in the soft X-ray band, which could indicate the presence of an additional soft X-ray component.
+Therefore, we add the warm Comptonization model {\tt compTT} to test for the presence of a warm corona and find that the broadband spectra of the source are best described by the model {\tt TBabs*(compTT+relxillCp+xillverCp+nthComp)} with $\chi^{2}/\rm{dof}=1075.0/963$ and ${\rm DIC}_{\rm with~WC}=1196.3$, where soft X-ray excess is modeled by both {\tt compTT} and {\tt relxillCp}.
+However, relativistic disk reflection contributes more to the soft X-ray excess than warm Comptonization.
+The MLR test finds that warm Comptonization has a confidence level of 99\%, which is further supported by our Bayesian analysis, revealing a difference of $\Delta {\rm DIC}={\rm DIC}_{\rm without~WC}-{\rm DIC}_{\rm with~WC}= 1211.3-1196.3 =15.0>10$ in the Deviance Information Criteria between models without and with warm Comptonization.
+Therefore, we can write the broadband best-fit model expression as \begin{linenomath}